pindellk/Employee-Database/README.md

 ## Description

-View and modify employee database data.
+View and modify employee database data via the command line.

 ## Table of Contents